|

 Structurally, the Iron Mask batholith is dominated by northwest-trending, high and moderate-angle faults that have been interpreted as major deep seated structures that controlled deposition of the Nicola Group rocks and emplacement of the batholith.
 Most of the deposits discovered to date are located within these favourable structural corridors, one of which passes through the Galaxy property and hosts known mineralization at the Galaxy zone.

-Property Geology and Mineralization
+Property Geology

 The Galaxy property is situated in the northeastern portion of the Iron Mask batholith along the favourable Iron Mask-Galaxy structural corridor.
 A northwest trending band of picrite occurs along the western property boundary and marks the position of a major steeply dipping, northwest trending fault.
 West of the fault, the Cherry Creek phase is exposed while to the east, Nicola volcanics, Sugarloaf and Hybrid phases occur above a zone of highly foliated, red (hematitic) mylonite several feet thick.
 The mylonite occurs along a low-angle west dipping fault that is believed to be part of the Cherry Creek thrust.
 Albitized Cherry Creek monzodiorite, with typical hypabyssal textures, occurs at depth in the footwall of the thrust/mylonite zone as well as on surface, east of the surface trace of the thrust fault.
 The Cherry Creek phase in the vicinity of the Galaxy zone is medium to fine-grained, pinkish-grey, quartz-bearing porphyritic rock with widespread strong albite alteration.
 The altered rock is buff to light grey in colour with a pinkish cast and may contain veinlets of quartz and carbonate.
 Both K-spar and mafic minerals are typically absent.
 Fractures and slip planes are typically hematitic.